- What you say isn’t always important, but tone in your writing is key

 This supports one of the other complaints my wife had with the Korean translation—that it wasn’t professionally translated.
 This was an official communication from an ambassador.
 It would seem logical to have used a professional translator to ensure that the tone of the apology was right.
 That doesn’t seem to have been the case.

 My wife felt the apology would’ve been acceptable if a normal citizen had been apologizing for this incident.
-But coming from an official ambassador, she felt it should’ve been more formal and professionally translated.
+But coming from an official, like an ambassador, she felt it should’ve been more formal.
+It also should’ve been professionally translated.

 I do not know if the ambassador intended to keep the apology so neutral and seemingly insincere.
-But I do know that this story has gotten quite a bit of traction in the Korean news.
+But I do know that this story got quite a bit of traction in the Korean news.
 The Korean version of the apology has been the main point of discussion.
-Many feel the apology should have been made in person, rather than posting it on social media.
+Many feel the apology should have been made in person rather than posting it on social media.
 A well-written apology may have been better received.

 Update (May 20, 2021)—Original English/Korean version of the apology